Do you know much about Eurovision Young Musicians? Or is this the first time that you’re hearing about it? Then you must have a lot of questions!

-The competition has been held every two years since 1982.
-It is an international classical music event aimed at offering the broadest possible stage to talented young classical musicians, helping them embark on an international career.
+The Eurovision Young Musicians is a competition that has been held every two years since 1982.
+It is an international classical music event aimed at offering the broadest possible stage to talented young classical musicians, aged between 12 and 21 years old, helping them embark on an international career.

 Previous winners of the Eurovision Young Musicians competition have gone on to enjoy huge success on the world stage; they include Julian Rachlin (violin), Natalie Clein (cello) and Eivind Holtsmark Ringstad (viola).

-The last winner of the Eurovision Young Musicians was Ivan Bessonov from Russia back in 2018 when he competed at the Usher Hall in Edinburgh.
+The last winner of the Eurovision Young Musicians was Daniel Matejča from Czechia back in 2022 when he competed in Montpellier, France.

 So, when is the next competition?